waqarnaik/BatteryAlert/README.md

 4. **Import Task:**
    - In the right-hand Actions pane, click on "Import Task...".
-   - Navigate to the location where you extracted zip and select "BatteryAlert_Task.xml" file and click "Open."
+   - Navigate to the location where you extracted zip and select "BatteryAlert.xml" file under "Installation Steps Folder" and click "Open."

 5. **Save BatteryAlert Task:**
    - In Task Scheduler, click on "OK".